RajeshSivanesan/landbankinggroup-animail-project/README.md

 2. Thought process
 -- Took some time to finalize the ui
 -- Wanted to do it simpler and easier to maintain
--- Known bugs (localstorage was not updated when rating / like / dislike change).
+-- Known bugs (localstorage was not updated when rating / like / dislike change)

--- Wishlist
+3. Wishlist
   1. Show a navbar with fav icon
   2. On clicking tag all highly rated animals there
   3. Add provision to support more animals (scalable ui)